About the ISCPO

-The International Supply Chain Protection Organization (ISCPO) was established in 2014 to promote a global, collaborative effort of networking for Security and Loss Prevention professionals.
-Currently, there is not a group that represents all aspects of security for global supply chain needs.
-Additionally, regardless of the business segment, everyone uses the global supply chain with losses occurring across the board by the same criminals.
+The International Supply Chain Protection Organization (ISCPO) was established in 2014 to promote a collaborative effort of networking, benchmarking and resource development for security and Loss Prevention professionals across the global supply chain.
+Regardless of business segment, threats against the global supply chain are widespread and committed by many of the same bad actors and criminal organizations.

 The ISCPO has three primary objectives: